 Our annual end of the year meeting is scheduled for 10 AM on September 28 at Zion Lutheran Church, 9535 Clarence Center Rd, Clarence Center, NY 14032.
 We will highlight our stats and practices used during the year.
 I took some time to check our data and create some graphs for the meeting.
 Since this is the Clarence Bluebird Trail’s 5th year of monitoring, I decided to create some graphs to show trends over time.
 If you’re interested in seeing all of the data, please feel free to join us at the meeting.

 Well, after collecting a lot of data, we can show off some of our numbers.
 Our feathered friends came out early this year, and there have been many successful nest attempts.
 A successful attempt is when at least one bird fledges from the nest.
 Of course, we hope for more.

 We currently monitor 16 Bluebird (Sialia sialis) nest boxes in the Town of Clarence.
 We removed two boxes last year plagued by House Sparrows (Passer domesticus).
 We hope to house Bluebirds, but the boxes are great for other beneficial cavity nesters.
 We frequently find House Wrens (Troglodytes aedon), Tree Swallows (Tachycineta bicolor), and Black-capped Chickadees (Poecile atricapillus).

 The birds started nesting in early April.
 Here are our stats so far:

-We temporarily reduced the number of our nestboxes.
-The two at the local library were inundated with House Sparrows, so we wanted to prevent them from using them.
+We temporarily reduced the number of our nest boxes.
+House Sparrows inundated the two at the local library, so we wanted to prevent them from using them.
 As soon as we find a new location for them, we will let you know.

 If this crazy weather has you wondering when spring will arrive, you’re not alone.
 If you’re wondering when the Bluebirds will return, well, some may already be here looking for the perfect home to start their family.